 Teachers gain a deeper understanding of asanas and sequencing well-suited to pregnancy, a clear structure on teaching a safe and powerful flowing class, and a thorough understanding of both the benefits of practices offered during pregnancy and practices that are not recommended during pregnancy.
+For one weekend, Beth will be joined by special guest teacher Lara Kohn Thompson, who will offer further instruction in pelvic floor anatomy and asana.
 The program includes 60 hours of in-class time and 25 hours out of class time, including prenatal class observations, reading and homework assignments.
 Upon successful completion of the training, teachers can apply to Yoga Alliance for recognition as a Registered Prenatal Yoga Teacher (RPYT).

 Prerequisites: This course is available to 200-hour certified Yoga teachers of all traditions.